-5 See, for example, Bollinger and Hirsch (2013) or Bollinger and Hirsch (2007) for thorough treatments of the difficulties created by recall error and item non-response in socioeconomic survey income modules.
+15 See Bollinger and Hirsch (2013); Bollinger and Hirsch (2007).
+These examples include thorough treatments of the difficulties created by recall error and item non-response in socio-economic survey income modules.

-6 As consumption expenditure is our primary income measure, and as all other income concepts including market income are derived from consumption expenditure, we do not create a Taxable Income concept; other CEQ Assessments do produce this income concept when relevant.
-Creating a Taxable Income concept requires knowledge of the composition of Market Income, a Ugandan household's expenditure profile (in the UNHS) cannot provide any information in the composition of income.
+16 As consumption expenditure is our primary income measure, and as all other income concepts including market income are derived from consumption expenditure, we do not create a taxable income concept; other CEQ Assessments do produce this income concept when relevant.
+Creating a taxable income concept requires knowledge of the composition of market income, a Ugandan household's expenditure profile (in the UNHS) cannot provide any information in the composition of income.
 Relatedly, we are unable to say anything about the savings or current asset profile UNHS households for the same reason: a current consumption expenditure profile does not provide any information on investment spending nor on the returns accruing to any households assets.